 Depression & Show Biz

-A recent study commissioned by Entertainment Assist and conducted by Victoria University has revealed shocking rates of mental health problems within the entertainment industry.
+A study commissioned by Entertainment Assist and conducted by Victoria University had revealed shocking rates of mental health problems within the entertainment industry.

 Figures show that the rate of attempted suicide in the entertainment industry is more than double the rest of the population.
 Scarily, it also found that in the past 12 months, workers in the entertainment industry considered taking their own lives almost seven times more than the general population, with that number jumping to nine times for road crew members.
 Entertainment industry workers are 10 times more likely to suffer from anxiety and more prone to suffer from insomnia and sleep disorders.

-“Sadly, it was pretty much what we expected, anecdotally, we have known there has been a problem forever,” Susan Cooper, general manager of Entertainment Assist was quoted saying.
+“Sadly, it was pretty much what we expected, anecdotally, we have known there has been a problem forever,” Susan Cooper, general manager of Entertainment Assist says.